How to Block SnapChat's MyAI Companion on iPhone

 Yes.
 LivingRoom takes periodic screenshots at the device level, so anything visible on the child's iPhone is captured — MyAI conversations in the official Snapchat app, MyAI summoned into group chats by other kids, and MyAI on any other surface a future Snap product update introduces.
 Because the capture is content-agnostic, it works the same for MyAI as it does for any other on-screen content, which is what makes LivingRoom the ultimate catch-all monitoring layer when individual app settings don't cover everything.

-Can my child bypass these restrictions by using Snapchat outside the official iPhone app?
+Can my child bypass Family Center restrictions by using Snapchat outside the official iPhone app?

 Yes.
-This is one of the most common ways teens might bypass Snapchat.
+This is one of the most common ways teens might bypass Snapchat Family Center restrictions and parental oversight.

 Does monitoring MyAI also cover regular Snapchat messages and other apps?